ciscops/grafana/README.md

 ### Logging In

 1. Open your web browser and go to http://localhost:3000/.
-The default HTTP port that Grafana listens to is '''3000''' unless you configured a different port in the previous step.
+The default HTTP port that Grafana listens to is ```3000``` unless you configured a different port in the previous step.
 If you are not hosting Grafana locally, then go to http://[host]:3000/ instead.
-2. On the login page, enter '''admin''' as the username and password.
+2. On the login page, enter ```admin``` as the username and password.
 3. Click **Log in**.
 If the login is successful, you will see a prompt to change the password.
 4. Click **OK** on the prompt, then change your password.